 When is a colored pencil so much more than a drawing tool?
 NOW!
 Research shows that art not only offers a creative outlet for children, but importantly, it also provides an avenue for processing trauma.
 Enter….ArtAssist for Kids!

-“Kids have all this energy – and while school has resumed part-time, they are still finding themselves learning remotely from home three days a week,” explained the CAC’s Julie Amani.
+“Kids have all this energy – and while some students are still virtual, others are learning in-school and still need individual supplies,” explained the CAC’s Julie Amani.
 “Valuable interactions can be had on-screen, but it does cut out a lot of natural opportunities for processing their feelings and fears.
 We know that the simple act of drawing, coloring, or creating a work of art provides this release, and helps kids express what’s happening in their worlds.”

 The CAC and community volunteers came together in January to assemble 1,300 art kits for students.
 That’s a lot of glue!
 In fact, it’s pallets of glue!
 In addition, the team put together about 50 high school kits with sketchbooks, paint pens, flair pens, etc. for Chatham County students who are on an arts trajectory and need help procuring these expensive supplies.